 |30 And Moses spoke in the ears of all the assembly of Israel the words of this song, until they were finished:|

-The young (I think) author’s words from that cute store we missing precisely this – love.
+The young (I think) author’s words from that cute store was missing precisely this – love.
 Love for her audience, her readers, her parents that, I am sure weren’t teaching her this kind of language, the world.

 For the real wisdom of the Torah, I encourage you to read Rabbi Sacks’ great commentary.